-SINFONI is a near-infrared (1.05 - 2.45 μ m) integral field spectrograph (SPIFFI, developed by MPE) fed by an adaptive optics module (MACAO, developed by ESO, more details are given in [11]).
+SINFONI is composed of two subsystems: the Multi-Application Curvature Adaptive Optics unit (MACAO, developed by ESO), which allows diffraction and seeing limited observations; and the SPectrograph for Integral Faint Field Imaging, a near-infrared (1.05 - 2.45 μ m) integral field spectrograph, (SPIFFI, developed by MPE).
+It is described with more details in [11], [17] and [18].

-Figure 4.1.0: An inside view of SPIFFI: The cryostat cover and the reinforcing structure have been removed to provide a free view on the opto-mechanical components of SPIFFI.
+Figure 4.1.1: An inside view of SPIFFI: The cryostat cover and the reinforcing structure have been removed to provide a free view on the opto-mechanical components of SPIFFI.
 The light enters from the top, and passes the sky-spider.
 The pre-optics with a filter-wheel and interchangeable lenses provides three different image scales.
 The image slicer re-arranges the two-dimensional field into a pseudo-long slit, which is perpendicular to the base plate.
 Three diamond turned mirrors collimate the light onto the gratings.
 In total, four gratings are implemented on the grating drive.
 A multiple-lens system then focuses the spectra on a Rockwell HAWAII array.
 The diameter of the instrument is 1.3m.